 - The undergraduate vaccination rate now exceeds 95 percent, with more than 90 percent of full-time faculty and staff vaccinated.
 We strongly recommend that those who are still eligible to be vaccinated do so immediately and submit their documentation.

-- In an effort to protect the campus community, mitigate the spread of the virus and variants, and avoid disruptions in university academic programs and operations, all students, employees and visitors must wear masks in indoor campus spaces (except when alone in a private office, in a residence hall/apartment room, or while eating or drinking).
+- In an effort to protect the campus community, mitigate the spread of the virus and variants, and avoid disruptions in university academic programs and operations, all students, employees and visitors must continue to wear masks in indoor campus spaces (except when alone in a private office, in a residence hall/apartment room, or while eating or drinking).

 - Students, faculty and staff who are not fully vaccinated (received their final dose and an additional 14 days have passed) and have not submitted vaccination documentation are required to wear masks in indoor campus spaces and participate in weekly COVID-19 testing.

 - Elon University School of Law is following the indoor mask requirement adopted by Guilford County.